 In my opinion, we should not mistake this as bonding love.
 Each child has a spirit that is just as special as any other.
 Biologically, we are all defective… subject to all the ailments around us.
 Genetically, our biological children will inherit all the good and bad from both of us.
-Adopting a child would not mean that the child would somehow be genetically inferior to our own biological children.
+Adopting a child would never mean that the child would somehow be genetically inferior to our own biological children.
+Ever.
 My point is, one does not have to be biologically related in order for the strong familial love to be there.
-Think about the love you have for your spouse… I am fairly certain that most of you are not blood-related to your spouse, yet the love bond there is as strong as you will ever experience.
+Think about the love you have for your spouse… I am fairly certain that most of you are not blood-related to your spouse, yet the love bond there is as strong as you will ever experience toward another human being.
 Granted, a child/parent relationship is not on the same level… well, it is, but on a much different plane so the position stands valid.
 Another viewpoint will be shared later about a child in sickness.

 One interesting note, how many of you have seen those late night talk shows where the host compares the looks of pet owners and their pets?
 Isn’t it crazy how after some time the pet owner and pet start looking and acting like each other?
-There is something inexplicably to that.
-I have seen several adoption cases of friends where their child actually begins looking and acting like either or both adoptive parents.
+There is something inexplicable to that.
+I have seen several adoption cases of friends where their child actually begins looking and acting like either one or both adoptive parents.
 This is the age-old question… how much of us is nature vs. nurture???
 I know what I believe, so I will leave that up to each of you to decide.
 I think we need to recognize that in the big picture, it may not be so much as us choosing this child as it is… that this child is choosing us!